iredmail/docs/en_US/upgrade/0-migrate.or.upgrade.iredadmin.md

 ## Requirements

+1. The latest iRedAdmin-Pro always requires the latest iRedMail stable release, so you __MUST__ upgrade iRedMail to the latest stable release before upgrading iRedAdmin-Pro.

+    > If you run the latest iRedAdmin-Pro with old iRedMail release, you may
+    > get error due to missing some required ldap attribute/value pairs
+    > (OpenLDAP backend), or missing some required SQL columns.
+    >
+    > If you run the latest iRedMail with old iRedAdmin-Pro, you may get error
+    > due to missing dropped SQL columns, or created accounts may miss some
+    > properties required by the latest iRedMail.

-You __MUST__ have iRedAdmin open source edition or old iRedAdmin-Pro release installed and running on your server before upgrading.
+1. You __MUST__ have iRedAdmin open source edition or old iRedAdmin-Pro release installed and running on your server before upgrading.

 ## Download the latest iRedAdmin

-* iRedAdmin (open source edition) is available for download [here](http://www.iredmail.org/yum/misc/).
+* iRedAdmin open source edition is available for download [here](http://www.iredmail.org/yum/misc/).
-* How to download the latest iRedAdmin-Pro

-    All customers can get download link of new release by following below steps:
+* iRedAdmin-Pro customers can get download link of new release by following steps below:

     * Login to iRedAdmin-Pro as global admin.
     * Click `License` button on the top-right corner. it will show you basic